 The Mission of VKRP

-Our most recent data shows that 40% of students in participating divisions entered kindergarten unprepared in at least one of the critical learning domains: Literacy (PALS), math, self-regulation, and social skills.
+Our most recent data shows that 42% of students in participating divisions entered kindergarten unprepared in at least one of the critical learning domains: Literacy (PALS), mathematics, self-regulation, and social skills.

 Addressing the Readiness Gap

-Although, some children who enter kindergarten unprepared will catch up with their peers, readiness gaps present when children start school often persist and widen over time.
+Although some children who enter kindergarten unprepared will catch up with their peers, readiness gaps that are present when children start school often persist and widen over time.
 Children falling below the benchmark are struggling to master foundational skills such as identifying letters, connecting letters to letter sounds, counting, naming basic shapes, following a teacher's instructions, persisting on a new task, and sharing with classmates.
-These results were shared with the Virginia State Legislature, and the gradual statewide implementation of VKRP began.
+These results were shared with the Virginia State Legislature, which then passed legislation that requires all kindergarten students to be assessed in the fall and spring by the end of the 2019-2020 school year and annually thereafter.

 Using VKRP Readiness Data